JonasHellgren/MachineLearning/src/main/java/java_ai_gym/Java_AI_gym.md

 * Every environment has a variable parameters defining data in the class.
 For cart pole it can for example be the pole mass.
 * The class EnvironmentParametersAbstract "forces" the constructor of an environment to define the names of the states in the environment.
 * The step method, defined in all environments, is very critical.
 It defines the consequence of taking an action in a specific state.
+* The abstract class Environment has a field templateState.
+It is a of type State and includes all variables relevant for the environment.
+For example x, cart x-position, in CartPole environment.
+Handy when

 ## Environments
 ### Six rooms